franklinqin0/blog/docs/algo/find-words.md

 Brute force solution is to compare 2 pointers until `i` gets to end of `str`.
 This is not time efficient especially when `str` is long.
 So we need to preprocess w/ data structures such as matrix or hashmap.

-The first method is best among the following three.

 ### Matrix

 Go from back to front, `nextpos[i][j]` is the next position of char `j` after `str[i]`.
 If `str[i]==j`, then `nextpos[i][j] = i`.